Hyde46/hoard/README.md

 #### What is a command organizer?

-A command organizer lets you save commands that you often use, but are too complicated to remember.
+A command organizer lets you save commands that you often use, but are too complicated or long to remember.
 For every **hoarded** command, `hoard` saves

 - name